Treatment for Fibromyalgia

 What is Fibromyalgia?

 About 20% of men may account for the total cases of fibromyalgia.
 Fibromyalgia is accompanied by musculoskeletal pain, soft tissue tenderness, and sleep disturbances.
-It affects mostly the neck, back, shoulder, and pelvic girdle.
+It primarily affects the neck, back, shoulder, and pelvic girdle.

 Symptoms of Fibromyalgia: